jongiddy/jute/docs/implement.rst

 Register a class that implements the interface
 ----------------------------------------------

-For classes that define all attributes of an interface, decorate the class with ``jute.implements``.
+To indicate that a class implements an interface, decorate the class with ``jute.implements``.

 .. code-block:: python